USEPA/EPA_ALPHA_Model/ALPHA_Documentation/_build/html/_sources/introduction.rst.txt

 Object Oriented Design
 ----------------------
 REVS3 makes significant use of Matlab classes and objects in order to provide a well-defined, maintainable and re-usable set of data structures and model functionality.
-Class definitions start with \class_ and enumerated types start with \enum_.
-With a few exceptions, most of the classes start with class_REVS so that Matlab auto-completion provides a useful list of the available classes.
+Class definitions start with ``\class_`` and enumerated types start with ``\enum_``.
+With a few exceptions, most of the classes start with ``class_REVS`` so that Matlab auto-completion provides a useful list of the available classes.

 Component Reuse
 ---------------
 The use of Matlab classes and objects aids in the maintenance of the code base by allowing easier addition of new elements and behaviors to existing data structures.
 Using classes (instead of structures) also ensures that data structures have known and reusable definitions.

 Generally speaking, model components have class definitions that correspond to the required parameters and data necessary for their intended function.
-There are rare exceptions for a few legacy components that came over from REVS2 (which did not generally used Matlab classes and objects).
+There are rare exceptions for a few legacy components that came over from REVS2 (which did not generally use Matlab classes and objects).
 New components should be added to the model following the object-oriented paradigm whenever possible.

 Datalogging and Auditing
 ------------------------